 Tarisha Dolyniuk, MJMA

-OLA Staff Leads:
+OLA Staff Liaisons:

 The OLA Library as Place Committee reports to the OLA Board of Directors to support initiatives on current issues and strategies related to library buildings and renovations in Ontario.
 The committee works to organize a networking and education event called the “Annual Institute on the Library as Place”.